rajpurkarlab/CXR-Report-Metric/README.md

 <a name="requirements"></a>

 # Requirements
-Ground Truth and Generated reports must be arranged in the same order in a column named "reports" in two CSV files.
+Ground Truth and Predicted reports must be arranged in the same order in a column named "reports" in two CSV files.
 The CSVs should also contain a corresponding "study_id" column that contains unique identifies for the reports.

+In `config.py`, set `GT_REPORTS` and `PREDICTED_REPORTS` to paths to the CSVs.
+Set `OUT_FILE` to the desired path for the output metric scores.

 ## CheXbert
 To compute the CheXbert vector similarity (s_emb) metric score, download the CheXbert model checkpoint [here](https://stanfordmedicine.box.com/s/c3stck6w6dol3h36grdc97xoydzxd7w9).
+Set `CHEXBERT_PATH` in `config.py` to the path to the downloaded checkpoint.

 The code for computing the CheXbert metric score is adapted from [stanfordmlgroup/CheXbert](https://github.com/stanfordmlgroup/CheXbert).